 *C5.04.
 This congregation shall elect from among its voting members laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
 The number of persons to be elected by the congregation and other qualifications shall be as prescribed in guidelines established by the Southeastern Iowa Synod of the Evangelical Lutheran Church in America.

 C5.05.
 This congregation shall have a trust fund that will operate as specified in this congregation’s bylaws and continuing resolutions.
 Notwithstanding *C18.01 and *C18.02, any such continuing resolutions must be enacted or amended by a majority vote of a meeting of the congregation.
 The purpose of the trust fund is to provide for mission work beyond the operational budget of this congregation.

+C5.05.01 The initial trust fund principal donation of $121,801.63 and any additional principal donations to the trust fund shall be preserved and only the return on investment shall be used.
+Any use of principal donations must be authorized by affirmative votes of the congregation at two consecutive annual meetings.

 Chapter 6.